prateeshreddy/Text-Summarization-Using-Advanced-NLP-Methods/README.md

 that exist in the original text.
 It is closer to what humans usually expect from text summarization.
 The process is to understand the original document and rephrase the document to a shorter text while capturing the key points.

+Example: This type of summarization is what you do while trying to briefly explain about the book you read/ movie you saw to your friend.

 ![Types_of_summ](Files/Types_of_summ.png)